Lenny Dykstra: Post-baseball career

+An extensive ESPN article published in April 2009 asserted that Dykstra had been the subject of at least two dozen legal actions since 2007.

 On June 28, 2016, Dykstra released an autobiography titled House of Nails: A Memoir of Life on the Edge.
 House of Nails landed at No. 11 on the New York Times nonfiction best-seller list for July 17, 2016.

-Rebound Finance

 On October 5, 2016, Dykstra and Rebound Finance, a credit referral company, announced their partnership.
 The partnership is still ongoing with Dykstra acting as the brand's ambassador.
 According to a press release published by Rebound Finance, the main goal of the partnership is to "provide hard working Americans with the credit they deserve."

-Media appearances

-To promote his new book and then, later on, his partnership with Rebound Finance, Dykstra made several media appearances in 2016.
+Public appearances and media appearances

+In 2000, Dykstra and other members of the 1986 Mets' World Championship team threw out the ceremonial first pitch before Game 5 of the World Series at Shea Stadium against the New York Yankees.

 On June 28, 2016, Dykstra appeared on The Howard Stern Show for the first stop on his promotional tour for his bestselling book House of Nails: A Memoir of Life on the Edge and to discuss his sexual conquests.
+Dykstra also revealed that he is a gigolo for elderly women.

 On July 27, 2016, Dykstra appeared on Larry King Now to discuss his book, his MLB career, his use of steroids, and his close friendship with Charlie Sheen.

 On November 28, 2016, Dykstra returned to The Howard Stern Show, bringing with him two women to verify the claims he made during his first visit in June.
 Dykstra also promoted his partnership with Rebound Finance.

 Then, on December 17, 2019, Dykstra returned again to The Howard Stern Show playing on Stern's "Hollyweird Squares" game.